A cast iron skillet is one of the most versatile pieces of cookware. From home cooks to professional chefs, everyone who uses one swears by it.

 Use the links below to navigate this guide:

-- How to Cook With Cast Iron on an Electric Glass Top Stove
+- Using Cast Iron on Glass Top Stoves: Do’s and Don’ts

 - Do Cast Iron Skillets Work on Induction Cooktops?